 What can Levy funds pay for?

 Funds can pay for apprenticeship training and assessment.

 They cannot pay for apprentices’ wages, travel or subsidiary costs, managerial costs, work placements, traineeships or the costs of setting up an apprenticeship programme.

 How will the Apprenticeship Levy be collected?

 The levy is collected every month through the PAYE system alongside income tax and national insurance contributions.

-The first time eligible employers will have to declare their liability to HMRC will be in May 2017 for levy due on their April payroll.
+The first time eligible employers had to declare their liability to HMRC was in May 2017 for levy due on their April payroll.

-Levy-paying employers will be able to see corresponding funds in a dedicated digital account shortly after their final declaration to HMRC, so after May 22 2017.
+Levy-paying employers have been able to see corresponding funds in a dedicated digital account shortly after their final declaration to HMRC, so after May 22 2017.